Priorities in gravitational waveforms for future space-borne detectors: vacuum accuracy or environment?: Setting the priorities

 \section{Setting the priorities}

-In short, our analysis suggests that the majority of mHz sources detectable by LISA or TianQin are likely to populate the regions of parameter space in which 1) currently available waveforms can exhaust the SNR of the signal, or 2) the largest unmodelled effect is environmental rather than a high-PN order contribution.
+In short, our analysis suggests that the majority of {massive binary} mHz {GW} sources are likely to populate the regions of parameter space in which 1) currently available waveforms can already {precisely match the phase of realistic signals if SNR limitations are considered}, or 2) {environmental phase contributions are likely dominant over vacuum corrections of order higher than the current benchmark value of 5 PN}.

 The aim of developing high PN order templates is to perform the precision measurements required to test fundamental physics, in particular modifications to general relativity.
-Unless the environment is properly modelled, these measurements require special sources (denoted by the gray areas in Figure~\ref{fig:phasespace}) in which the SNR is sufficiently high and the environment is negligible.
-Additionally, most of the astrophysical information regarding the BH binary itself (mass, mass ratio, component spin, and orientation) can, in principle, be recovered with lower PN order phenomenological templates, since even complex dynamics such as spin-orbit and spin-spin couplings appear at $\lsim 5$th PN order.
+Unless the environment is properly modelled, these measurements {will most likely} require special sources (denoted by the gray areas in Figure~\ref{fig:phasespace}) in which the SNR is sufficiently high and the environment is negligible.
+Additionally, most of the astrophysical information regarding the BH binary itself (mass, mass ratio, component spin, and orientation) can, in principle, be recovered with lower PN order phenomenological templates, since even complex dynamics such as spin-orbit and spin-spin couplings {produce phase shifts at much less than} $5$th PN order.
 On the other hand, further development on the environmental side would 1) reduce the possibility of unknown biases and 2) allow to constrain the astrophysical surrounding of GW sources.
 The latter is especially promising if richer environmental signatures are also taken into account.

-Led by these considerations, we argue that \textit{systematically including environmental effects} in waveform templates should take priority with respect to further increasing the accuracy of vacuum templates.
+Led by these considerations, we argue that \textit{systematically including environmental effects} in waveform templates should take priority with respect to further increasing the accuracy of {inspiral} vacuum templates.
 If the goal is to maximise the science yield of future missions, the community could be better served by shifting the focus from the source of GWs to its surroundings.